UniVE-SSV/SoftwareArchitecture/_docs/gradle/example-log4j.md

 * toc
 {:toc}

 Here, we will see an example of how we can add a dependency to our Gradle project.
-For this purpose, we will present a Java logging library, <a href="https://logging.apache.org/log4j/2.x/">Log4j</a>.
+For this purpose, we will present a Java logging library, <a target="_blank" rel="noopener noreferrer" href="https://logging.apache.org/log4j/2.x/">Log4j</a>.
 ## Logging
 When you write software, it is useful to introduce logs.
 Logs can help, for example, to record the execution of events in your application, to identify and understand the pattern of activities, and to identify the source of problems in case of software incidents.
 Log4j is a library that enhances the main logging mechanism of Java.
-To use Log4J in a Java Gradle project, we follow what the <a href="https://logging.apache.org/log4j/2.x/maven-artifacts.html">documentation</a> says and we add the dependencies.
+To use Log4J in a Java Gradle project, we follow what the <a target="_blank" rel="noopener noreferrer" href="https://logging.apache.org/log4j/2.x/maven-artifacts.html">documentation</a> says and we add the dependencies.
 Our build.gradle file should look like this:
 {% highlight kotlin %}
 plugins {
     id("application")